 Optiver's OA is not like other companies, it's not pure LeetCode, but a set of trivia game + 3 calculation-based questions.
 The game will test you on number matching, graphic memorization, reaction speed, etc. It's very much a test of your concentration.
 Most of the math questions are probability + DP combination questions, such as "how many times a random event occurs, what is the expected value", the reasoning logic should be clear, and the formula should not be messed up.

-We have had feedback from students that the time is very tight, especially for the last two questions, so make sure you rationalize the order to make sure you get a solid score for the easy ones in front of you.
+We have had feedback from students that the time is very tight, especially for the last two questions, so make sure to rationalize the order to ensure that the easy ones in front of you get a solid score.
 If you are not familiar with this type of question, we recommend doing training in advance, or letting us help you to restore the style of the questions.

 Round 2: Tech Tech Breakout (Trader Cooperative Challenge)